-"Sustainable Strategy and Cultural Heritage" explores concepts and projects relating water to landscapes and cultural heritage, focusing on the impacts of the contemporary uses.
+"Sustainable strategy and Cultural heritage" explore concepts and projects relating water to landscapes and cultural heritage, focusing on the impacts of the contemporary uses.
 History without geography is meaningless.
 Each cultural landscape and the way each community relates to its particularities sustains the re-signification of elements of value, new functions or conservation of heritage buildings and sites.